Skip to main content

 • Always validate extracted numbers against source when accuracy is critical

-• Claude supports up to 100 images per request (useful for multi-page document analysis)
+• Claude supports up to 600 images or PDF pages per request (useful for multi-page document analysis)

 PDF constraints: